Jamesreinhardt222/comm-documentation-assignment/docs/customization.md

 * * *

-This page explained how to make, rename, and delete a channel.
-You can make channels for different usages.
+This page guided you through how to make, rename, and delete a channel.
+You can make channels depending on your different usages.
 Now that you have set up your workspace with channels, next step will guide you through how to [invite students.](https://jamesreinhardt222.github.io/comm-documentation-assignment/docs/Slack_invitation/)